Catallactic/catallactic-site/blog/2024-03-07-tokens-money-functions/index.md

 The function as <b>Medium of Fundraising</b> of a project for the currency issuer has been brought by Utility Tokens and is adopted by CryptoCommodities.
 We think this function contributes to enterpreneurship and wealth for the society.

-And finally, the 3 social functions of money: Credit or Standard of Deferred Payments, Income Distribution and Social Control.
+And finally, the 3 social functions of money: Credit, Income Distribution and Social Control.

-Credit.
+The <b>Credit</b> function is a contractual agreement in which a borrower receives something of value immediately and agrees to pay for it later, usually with interest.
+The function of credit was the main topic that favours fiat money to the detriment of Gold Standard.
+Our lifes are built on credit.
+Cryptocurrencies, specially Stablecoins and NFT, come with the promise to increase the amount of credit available.
+Utility Tokens are less suitable for credit because their price inestability.
+The advantage of withdrawing the credit function from fiat and transferring the to the cryptocurrencies is the privatization of risk.
+CryptoCmmodities inherit ability to provide credit derived from their stablecoin nature and price stability.

 The last 2 funcions "Wealth Distribution" and "Social Control" are antagonists.
 Neither Fiat money nor existing tokens deal with <b>Wealth Distribution</b> as long as creating a cryptocurrency is a painfull process, not suitable for everyone, and requires a specific set of skills.
 Tokenization Platforms enabling CryptoCommodities as a service attemp to provide anyone the ability to fund their projects and therefore the possibility of Wealth Distribution.  <b>Social Control</b> instead is not a desirable fucntion of money.
 A currency to provide Social Control must have 2 features: expandable supply at the will of the issuer and lender of last resort.
 Only fiat money by definition fulfills these requirements with the consequences that we all know.